Gender of Nouns in Spanish Grammar

 el/la pilotopilot

-• There are some professions and job titles where the masculine and feminine forms are completely different, as shown in the table below.
+There are other professions and titles where the masculine and feminine forms are completely different, as shown in the table below:

 Masculine Feminine